coralogix/telemetry-shippers/otel-agent/ecs-ec2/README.md

 ### Image

-This implementation utilises a wrapper image (**coralogixrepo/otel-coralogix-ecs-ec2**) which is based on the official Open Telemetry Contrib image.
-The wrapper image is used to dynamically apply the Open Telemetry configuration at runtime from an environment variable.
+This implementation utilises an image [(**coralogixrepo/otel-coralogix-ecs-ec2**)](https://hub.docker.com/r/coralogixrepo/otel-coralogix-ecs-ec2/tags) which is a custom distribution based on the official Open Telemetry Contrib image.
+As of version 0.80.0, it also includes our [ecsattributes processor](./ecsattributesprocessor/README.md).

 ### Required